It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 Grits are traditional cornmeal porridge popular in the Southern United States, especially among African Americans.

-While it takes some time and patience to cook properly, locals love adding butter, cheese, and other spices to give their grits an added layer of flavor.
+Also, other spices to give their grits an extra layer of flavor.

 Every spoonful of creamy, perfectly cooked grits offers a soothing sensation.